mockey/waxe/README.md

 waxe
 ====

-With waxe you can use the popular wxWidgets library from haxe for the neko or c++ targets.
+With waxe you can use the wxWidgets C++ library from Haxe for its neko or C++ targets.

 All code is based on the official repo at: http://code.google.com/p/waxe/,